SendiAp/Remaining/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## If a child refuses to sleep during nap time, are they guilty of resisting a rest?